victorboissiere/Synergie/readme.md

 ```

 ###Setting the database
-You need to setup a database and then run the command below.
+You need to setup a database and then run the commands below.
 ```
 php artisan migrate
 php artisan db:seed